spryker/spryker-docs/docs/scos/dev/upgradability-services/upgradability-reference.md

 {% info_block warningBox "Dependency Provider exception" %}

 If you override a method and initialize a plugin, it does not break backward compatibility.
-For example, in `StorageRouterDependencyProvider`, `StorageRouterDependencyProvider` is overridden with a plugin introduced:
+For example, in `StorageRouterDependencyProvider`, `SprykerShopStorageRouterDependencyProvider` is overridden with a plugin introduced:

 <details>
 <summary markdown='span'>Example of an overridden method with a plugin</summary>